CMU-CREATE-Lab/speck-calibration-mode-chrome-app/README.md

-# speck-calibration-mode-chrome-app
+# Speck Calibration Mode Chrome App

-Chrome app for putting Speck into calibration mode.
+Chrome app for putting a Speck into calibration mode.